wp-plugins/wp-pdf-templates/readme.txt

 Yes!
 You can define settings for the DOMPDF Library by editing your wp-config.php.

+Example:
-Example usage: `// use landscape A4 sized paper @ 180 DPI
+`// use landscape A4 sized paper @ 180 DPI
 define('DOMPDF_PAPER_SIZE', 'A4');
 define('DOMPDF_PAPER_ORIENTATION', 'landscape');
 define('DOMPDF_DPI', 180);`